yvk13/medimechhourglass/README.md

+Hourglass x Illini MediMech Project

+This interface should be used alongside the mouse integrated glasses and is designed specifically for surgeons to use intraoperatively.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.